Rashard Higgins

-Rashard Malick Higgins (born October 7, 1994), nicknamed "Hollywood", is an American football wide receiver for the Carolina Panthers of the National Football League (NFL).
-He played college football at Colorado State.
+Rashard Malick Higgins (born October 7, 1994), nicknamed "Hollywood", is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Colorado State Rams, earning first-team All-American honors in 2014.
+He played in the National Football League (NFL) for the Cleveland Browns and Carolina Panthers.

-Early years
+Early life

 Higgins attended Mesquite High School in Mesquite, Texas, where he was a three-sport athlete in football, basketball and track.
 He played as a wide receiver for the Mesquite football team.
 As a senior, he had 69 receptions for 1,136 yards 10 touchdowns.
 Higgins was a two-star recruit by Rivals.com.
 He was a starter on the Mesquite basketball team, where he averaged 17 points per game.

 He also excelled in track & field at Mesquite.
 At the 2013 District Meet, he took fourth in the 200-meter dash with a time of 22.76 seconds, while also placing seventh in the long jump with a leap of 6.68 meters (21 ft, 8 in).
 He posted a personal-best time of 53.48 seconds in the 400-meter dash at the 2012 Rockin R Relays, where he finished fifth.